 Lifestyle creep can infiltrate your budget in very subtle ways.
 For instance, a wine lover might spend $5-10 per bottle when they’re in an entry-level job, then gradually spend an average of $15, $25, or $40 per bottle as they earn more money.
 Others might purchase a newer car with higher monthly payments, using the justification, “I can afford this now, so why not?”

-The problem isn’t about affordability, it’s about restraining your spending habits.
+The problem isn’t about affordability.
+It’s about restraining your spending habits.
 If you go from making $50,000 per year to $58,000 per year, then why not set that money aside in an emergency savings fund or put it into a retirement account?

 Just because you have a few extra thousand dollars per year doesn’t mean you should feel free to spend that money in any way you’d like.
 Instead, monitor your budget to ensure you’re not going overboard and prioritize savings over accumulating more material possessions as much as possible.

-Pay Off Debt More Quickly
+3. Pay Off Debt More Quickly

-If you still have debt to your name, then paying off loans and credit card balances should be one of your biggest priorities.
+If you still have debt to your name, paying off loans and credit card balances should be one of your biggest priorities.
 High-interest debt can be crippling for a long-term financial stability plan, so it’s in your best interest to pay off your debts as quickly as possible.

-All too often, people assume that making the minimum payments on their loans and credit cards is enough.
+People often assume that making the minimum payments on their loans and credit cards is enough.
 While there’s nothing wrong with making on-time payments consistently, you could be missing out on a huge savings opportunity if you’re not using your extra income to lower your debt burden.

-Divert More Money Into Savings
+5. Divert More Money Into Savings

 It can be seriously tempting to spend as much money as you make when you have no other debt obligations holding you back, but a much better approach would be to divert more money into savings.